maxwelld90/pleasetakes/README.md

 It's ancient.
 It's useless.
 But I wanted to put up an archived repository to show the world that *I can code*, and by looking at later repositories, you'll see how my ability to code evolved and improved.

 ## Lack of Databases
 I haven't included any database files in this repository for obvious reasons.
-I wrote a README file in the `pt/modules/db` directory that provides the basic schemas that I used.
+I wrote a [separate README file]((https://github.com/maxwelld90/pleasetakes/tree/master/pt/modules/db)) that provides information on the basic schemas that I used.
 They were horrible and ill-thought out.
 But then again, I had no idea how to do better at the time.
 It's a miracle this worked at all.

 ## Technologies Used
 This was developed using ancient technologies, too.
-I hadn't quite grasped object-orientated programming at this stage (that came in 2009 at university, when I was taught Java and object-orientated concepts by [Rob Irving](http://www.dcs.gla.ac.uk/~rwi/) -- probably the course I have learnt the most from during my time on this earth), so I resorted to old-school VBScript.
+I hadn't quite grasped object-orientated programming at this stage (that came in 2009 at university, when I was taught Java and object-orientated programming concepts (probably the course I have learnt the most from during my time on this earth), so I resorted to old-school VBScript.

 * Microsoft Internet Information Services (IIS) server, version 6.0
 * Microsoft Active Server Pages (Active Server Pages), version 3.0